puzpuzpuz/xsync/README.md

 `RBMutex` is based on a modified version of BRAVO (Biased Locking for Reader-Writer Locks) algorithm: https://arxiv.org/pdf/1810.01553.pdf

 The idea of the algorithm is to build on top of an existing reader-writer mutex and introduce a fast path for readers.
-On the fast path, reader lock attempts are sharded over an internal array based on the reader identity (a token in case of Golang).
+On the fast path, reader lock attempts are sharded over an internal array based on the reader identity (a token in the case of Golang).
 This means that readers do not contend over a single atomic counter like it's done in, say, `sync.RWMutex` allowing for better scalability in terms of cores.

 Hence, by the design `RBMutex` is a specialized mutex for scenarios, such as caches, where the vast majority of locks are acquired by readers and write lock acquire attempts are infrequent.
 In such scenarios, `RBMutex` should perform better than the `sync.RWMutex` on large multicore machines.